 4. Mystery Faculty and Locations

-5. Avoid Companies that Sell Different Levels of Training
+5. Question Companies that Sell Different Levels of Training

 There really are no “basic” and “advanced” levels of these procedures.
 There are indications that patients want and work well with a very low complication rate and high satisfaction.
 Then there are the fringe indications which require very detailed patient selection, and suffer from unpredictable results and complications.
 By learning the judgment to say “no” to fringe applications in most patients, you will build the busiest and most successful practice.
-These fringe indications are not advanced, they are stupid.
-Which is why one training company’s Level 3 class spends nearly half of the syllabus time on managing complications!
+These fringe indications are not really “advanced”, they are ill-advised in many cases.
+Which may be why one training company’s Level 3 class spends a significant amount of the syllabus time on managing complications!

 6. Legal Risks of Treating Model Patients Unknown to you